radiodee1/awesome-distro/README.md

 3. Confirm URL Change and Click Pink 'go' button
 4. Browse Repository ('BROWSE' button on main page)
 5. Click on files for tracking (checkbox will turn green when file is selected)
-6. LATER: click on 'CONFIGURE' and \'CHECK DISTRO\' to see if updates for your files are available.
+6. LATER: click on 'CONFIGURE' and 'CHECK DISTRO' to see if updates for your files are available.

 NOTES: The program just keeps one list of files for tracking, so if you switch the url you may still get notification that your package is new even though you selected it when another url was being used.